ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 :Description: Override ``mon warn on slow ping ratio`` with a specific value.
-              Issue a ``HEALTH_WARN`` in cluster log if any heartbeat between OSDs exceeds ``mon warn on slow ping time`` microseconds.
+              Issue a ``HEALTH_WARN`` in cluster log if any heartbeat between OSDs exceeds ``mon warn on slow ping time`` milliseconds.
 The default is 0 (disabled).
 :Type: Integer
 :Default: ``0``